 Once you remove your meat from the pan, it is time to rest.
 Place your steak on a plate and lightly cover it with some aluminum foil and leave it for (ideally) half of its cooking time, or at least 5 minutes if you really cannot wait.
 This gives the juices inside the meat a chance to settle back into the steak and evenly redistribute — cut into your steak too soon and they will all run out, leaving you with a disappointingly dry steak.

 The last step before eating is the slicing.
 Carefully slice against the grain to ensure maximum tenderness.
-Doing so results in shorter muscle fibers which will ensure each mouthful is buttery and delicious.
+Doing so results in shorter muscle fibers, which will ensure that each mouthful is buttery and delicious.

 So there you have it.
 Cooking steak need not be daunting of difficult.
 As long as you are armed with the right knowledge and you cook thoughtfully and with care, a perfectly cooked steak is totally within your grasp.
 Learn how to choose the very best steak using The Ultimate Steak Guide.